 "...
 We never could find what became of the original sketch and when the request[s] began to come in for replicas of the original, the best I could do was to make a copper etching, reproducing as much [detail] as possible from memory [of] the original sketch, a copy of which you have acquired.
 I am not a skilled etcher and that first copper plate was worn out before the first 100 prints had been pulled.
 A second plate was made and the total number of etching prints from the design will run somewhere between 850 and 1000..."

-Darling's letter appears to have confirmed my hunch that two plates were made.
+Darling's letter appeared to have confirmed my hunch that two plates were made.
 Further, it indicates there were two separate editions.
-Darling tells us there were less than 100 prints in the first edition (from the original plate).
-I originally referred to this print as Type II, based on it being the least common version.
-In the new Federal Waterfowl Stamp Print Catalog and in the Torre-Webster Archive, I have now changed this to "1st Edition".
-The center of the outstretched wing and the tail feathers on the mallard to the right show much detail (see Figure 4).
+Darling tells us there were less than 100 prints in the 1st edition (from the original copper plate).
+At this point I began to think he was referring to the print I called version two (the least common version found today).
+The fact that this version showed more detail in the center of the outstretched wing and the tail feathers on the mallard to the right suggested it was pulled from the original plate, before it wore out (see Figure 4).

 As I have noted elsewhere on this website, since that time, each artist has issued (for the most part) limited edition prints of their artwork on an annual basis.

 Together with artist copies of the original winning entry, this allows for a large number of people to own and enjoy a bona fide piece of art that was either produced directly by the artist's hand or with the assistance of a third party (printer and/or publisher) at the artist's direction.

 The earliest federal waterfowl stamp to have a print with a set edition size is the 1935-36 (RW2) issue.
 When an artist produces a limited edition print, he must decide on a size for the edition.
 In 1935, Frank Benson chose to produce 100 prints, only.
 In other words, after the single edition sold out, Benson chose not to produce any additional prints (see Figure 6).